Paragraph on Earthquake: 6 Samples, Facts & Safety Guide

 An earthquake is a powerful natural disaster that occurs due to the sudden movement of tectonic plates beneath the earth’s surface.
 The earth’s crust is divided into several plates that move slowly over time.
 When pressure builds up between these plates and is suddenly released, it causes the ground to shake.
 This shaking is known as an earthquake.

-Earthquakes are measured using the Richter scale.
-A low reading means a weak earthquake, while a higher reading indicates a stronger and more destructive one.
+Earthquakes are recorded by seismometers and assigned a magnitude.
+Damage also depends on depth, distance, local ground conditions, buildings, and preparedness.
 Strong earthquakes can cause buildings to collapse, roads and bridges to crack, and electricity and water systems to fail.
 Many people may be injured or lose their lives during severe earthquakes.

 To reduce damage, earthquake-resistant buildings should be constructed.
-People must learn safety rules, such as taking cover under sturdy furniture, staying away from windows, and not panicking.
+People must learn safety rules such as Drop, Cover, and Hold On, protecting the head and neck, and following local instructions after shaking.
 Schools should arrange regular earthquake drills so students know how to act during emergencies.
 Awareness and preparation are the best ways to reduce loss during earthquakes.

 An earthquake is a devastating natural disaster caused by the sudden shaking of the earth’s surface.
 This shaking occurs when tectonic plates beneath the earth’s crust move abruptly along fault lines.
 These plates constantly move slowly, but when stress builds up and is released suddenly, energy is produced in the form of seismic waves, causing an earthquake.

-The intensity of earthquakes is measured using the Richter scale.
+Magnitude describes the size of an earthquake, while intensity describes the observed shaking and effects at a particular place.
 Minor earthquakes may cause little damage, but major ones can lead to massive destruction.
 Buildings may collapse, roads may break apart, and essential services like electricity, gas, and water may stop functioning.
 Earthquakes can also result in landslides, fires, and tsunamis, especially when the epicenter is located underwater.

 Bangladesh lies close to several tectonic boundaries, making it vulnerable to earthquakes.
 Cities such as Dhaka, Sylhet, and Chattogram are particularly at risk due to rapid urbanization and unplanned construction.
 Many buildings are not designed to withstand strong earthquakes, increasing the danger to human life.